 The clash between Turkish authorities and May Day demonstrators is not new.
 It has become something of a macabre tradition.

 On May 1, 1977, now known as “Bloody May Day,” snipers opened fire on demonstrators in Istanbul’s Taksim Square, killing 34 and injuring hundreds.
-To this day, no perpetrators have been held accountable.
+No authorities have held the perpetrators accountable to this day.
 That massacre left a permanent scar on Turkish labor movements and institutionalized state suspicion toward mass mobilization.

 During the 1980s military dictatorship, May Day gatherings were banned outright.
 Though partially lifted in the 2000s, the events of 1977 remain a symbol of state brutality — and a pretext used by the government to continue banning public assembly in the square.

 Under President Recep Tayyip Erdoğan, the repression of May Day has intensified.
 Since 2013, in the wake of the Gezi Park protests, Taksim Square has been declared off-limits for May Day rallies, despite widespread demands to reclaim the space as a historic site of resistance.
-Each year, we have seen cat-and-mouse confrontations between police and demonstrators, often escalating into violence.
+Each year has seen cat-and-mouse confrontations between police and demonstrators, often escalating into violence.

 But 2025’s crackdown was qualitatively different.